dewancse/epithelial-modelling-platform/README.md

 ### Epithelial Modelling Platform (EPM)
 Epithelial modelling platform is a web-based epithelial transport discovery, exploration and assembly tool.
 It allows users to discover, explore and assemble computational models for investigating their experimental or clinical hypotheses.
 In particular, this platform will aid biologists and clinicians to test their clinical or experimental hypotheses for a given collection of disparate mechanisms and/or observations such as diseases, drug actions and clinical observations.
+This tool is deployed at this address: http://epithelial-modelling-platform.nectar.auckland.ac.nz; as a demonstration of the capabilities described is the paper: LINK TO PREPRINT HERE?.

 ### Installing EPM
 Please do the following steps to install the MDT in your workspace: